 Introduction to Engineering & Computing: this integrated course for first-year students provides experiences across the engineering disciplines, focusing on the skills essential to success.

-Joint Cyber Analysis Course: airmen can earn a bachelor's degree by completing the Joint Cyber Analysis Course (JCAC).
-JCAC’s curriculum and objectives provide transfer course equivalencies to either the Computer Engineering degree or Computer Science degree.
+Joint Cyber Analysis Course (JCAC): JCAC’s curriculum and objectives provide service members transfer course equivalencies applicable towards a bachelor's degree in either Computer Engineering or Computer Science, with a concentration in cybersecurity.

 Research: exciting opportunities for students to participate in research at both the undergraduate and graduate levels.